keshprad/Algorithms/SelectIthOrderStatistic/README.md

-## Selecting the Ith Order Statistic
+## Selecting the i-th Order Statistic
 _**About**_
 This algorithms finds the i-th order statistic, the i-th smallest number, in a given file of integers.